jonoflayham/blog-gen/resources/posts/2017-02-04-make-your-own-tools.md

 Once you start thinking like this, the ideas pile on thick and fast.
 In a way, that's another reason why I've failed in the past to take the first step, because by the time I steel myself up to it, the first step looks decidedly drab compared to the grandiose vision in my head, and it all seems unachievable.
 I find I can't start off with something like [Brett Victor](http://worrydream.com/)'s [round-tripping](https://vimeo.com/36579366) [code editor](https://www.youtube.com/watch?v=PUv66718DII), and I give up then and there.

 So let's come back down to reality and wind back to the starting position vis-&agrave;-vis enterprise test data support.
 The first few steps to giving ourselves a tool to help ought to be really simple.
 If we give ourselves permission we'll see more and more opportunities for improvement using the skills we already have at our fingertips.
-And it's that which is really what's most motivating about delivering software - making a useful difference more quickly than last time, getting to powerful and interesting levels of abstraction, and giving yourself more time to think.
+And it's that which is really what's most motivating about delivering software: making a useful difference more quickly than last time, getting to powerful and interesting levels of abstraction, and giving yourself more time to think.

 I'm going to step back into the day job to try out this particular idea.
 I'm also going to reflect on how we can do better in future.
 A more disciplined approach to reflection - retrospectives, if you like - would help.
 Finally, I'm going to bear in mind in this and future engagements the stumbling blocks which stand in the way of making improvements like this.